 There are no in-line controls of any kind, just the regular wires.

-Did we mention the SoundMAGIC E10 were chosen as best budget earbuds on the market by What Hi-Fi magazine?
+Did we mention the SoundMAGIC E10 was chosen as best budget earbuds on the market by What Hi-Fi magazine?

 The thing these earphones really excel at is sound quality.

 The perfect balance of clean high pitched, medium and low bass sounds makes these one of the best sounding cheap earbuds ever made.